openstack-archive/infra-manual/doc/source/creators.rst

 ===================================

-To add a project to the CI System, you need to modify some infrastructure configuration files using git and the OpenStack gerrit review server.
+To add a project to the CI System, you need to modify some infrastructure configuration files using git and the OpenDev gerrit review server.

-Note that you need two changes to set up your new project for testing with OpenStack CI systems.
+Note that you need two changes to set up your new project for testing with OpenDev CI systems.

-* First change to create the git repository, configure ACLs, and add the git repository to the OpenStack CI system, see :ref:`add_project_to_master_projects_list` and following sections.
+* First change to create the git repository, configure ACLs, and add the git repository to the OpenDev CI system, see :ref:`add_project_to_master_projects_list` and following sections.

-  For official projects, this change should also link via ``Needed-By`` to a change for the ``openstack/governance`` repository to add the new repository under the project team, see :ref:`add-to-governance-repo`.
+  For official OpenStack projects, this change should also link via ``Needed-By`` to a change for the ``openstack/governance`` repository to add the new repository under the project team, see :ref:`add-to-governance-repo`.

   This change is for ``openstack/project-config`` repository.

 * Second change to add jobs to your project, see :ref:`add_jobs_for_project`.
 This one can only pass Zuul internal